 OC9.4.5 Contribution to System Restoration

-The Company will initially start to restore the System following a Total Shutdown or Partial Shutdown by issuing instructions directly to Restoration Contractors through one or more Local Joint Restoration Plans as provided for in OC9.4.5.1 and/or by instructing Network Operators to activate one or more Distribution Restoration Zone Plans as provided for in OC9.4.5.2.
+The Company in coordination with Relevant Transmission Licensees (in accordance with STCP 06-1) will initially start to restore the System following a Total Shutdown or Partial Shutdown by issuing instructions directly to Restoration Contractors through one or more Local Joint Restoration Plans as provided for in OC9.4.5.1 and/or by instructing Network Operators to activate one or more Distribution Restoration Zone Plans as provided for in OC9.4.5.2.
+Following the successful implementation of Local Joint Restoration Plans and/or Distribution Restoration Zone Plans, The Company, in coordination with Transmission Licensees and Network Operators, will then activate Regional Restoration Plans resulting in the development of a skeleton network ahead of restoration of the Total System.

-OC9.4.5.1 Local Joint Restoration
+OC9.4.5.1 Local Joint Restoration Plans

 OC9.4.5.1.1 Local Joint Restoration Plans are dependent upon Anchor Restoration Contractors who upon instruction from The Company (or Relevant Transmission Licensee in Scotland), shall Start-Up their Anchor Plant from Shutdown and energise a part of the Total System, within two hours, without an external electrical power supply.
 Local Joint Restoration Plans may also be dependent upon Top Up Restoration Contractors.
+Where the use of Top Up Restoration Contractors are necessary, details will be included within the Local Joint Restoration Plan.
 A Local Joint Restoration Plan may include more than one Restoration Contractor whose Plant has an Anchor Plant Capability or Top Up Capability.
 When a Local Joint Restoration Plan is activated, only one Restoration Contractor will operate as the Anchor Generator with the other Restoration Contractors potentially taking roles as Top-Up Restoration Contractors.
-The Local Joint Restoration Plan will detail how these responsibilities will be allocated.
+Where provided for, the Local Joint Restoration Plan will detail how these responsibilities will be allocated.

-OC9.4.5.1.2 Local Joint Restoration Plans will be produced jointly by The Company, Relevant Transmission Licensees, relevant Restoration Contractors and relevant Network Operators in accordance with the provisions of OC9.4.7.6.1(a).
+OC9.4.5.1.2 Local Joint Restoration Plans will be produced jointly by The Company, Relevant Transmission Licensees, relevant Network Operators and relevant Restoration Contractors in accordance with the provisions of OC9.4.7.6.1(a).
 The Local Joint Restoration Plan will detail the agreed method and procedure by which Anchor Plant will energise part of the Total System and in combination with Top Up Restoration Plant (where necessary) to meet complementary local Demand so as to form a Power Island.

+OC9.4.5.1.3 Although it is not expected that a Top Up Restoration Contractor will be required to be part of a Local Joint Restoration Plan, where a Top Up Restoration Contractor is part of the Local Joint Restoration Plan, Restoration Contractors will only have visibility of the relevant Annex to the Local Joint Restoration Plan and not the full document which is necessary for confidentiality purposes.

-OC9.4.5.2 Distribution Restoration Zones
+OC9.4.5.2 Distribution Restoration Zone Plans

 OC9.4.5.2.1 Distribution Restoration Zone Plans are dependent upon Anchor Restoration Contractors who, upon instruction from relevant Network Operators, shall Start-Up their Anchor Plant from Shutdown and energise a part of a Network Operator’s System within eight hours, without an external electrical power supply.
-A Distribution Restoration Zone Plan may also be dependent upon Top Up Restoration Contractors.
+A Distribution Restoration Zone Plan may also be dependent upon Top Up Restoration Contractors (where necessary).